DANS-KNAW/easy-manage-curation-work/README.md

          trailing arguments:
           easy-datamanager (required)   Datamanager, to whom the deposit will be assigned.
-          uuid (required)               UUID of the deposit to be assigned.
+          bag-id (required)             bag id of the deposit to be assigned.
         ---

         Subcommand: unassign - Unassigns curation tasks.